Direct transfer

 Always include a full identifier for a recipient (email, phone number, or

-party_id) so Natural can properly route transactions.
-Use exact decimal amounts (e.g. $123.45).
+partyId) so Natural can properly route transactions.
+Specify amounts as integers in cents (e.g. 12345 for $123.45).
 All transactions are currently executed in U.S. Dollars.Include Descriptive Messages

 Include Descriptive Messages